wu87988622/ohara/docs/src/user_guide.rst

    you can assign the --k8s-namespace argument to set other the Kubernetes namespace.
    Kubernetes namespace default value is "default" string

+   ``--k8s-metrics-server``: If you have installed the Kubernetes metrics server, you can set metrics server URL to monitor your Kubernetes node resource.
+Example: ``--k8s-metrics-server http://ohara-kubernetes:8080/apis``

    ``--k8s``: Assignment your K8S API server HTTP URL

 -  Use Ohara configurator to create a zookeeper and broker in Kubernetes